Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Whether you’re coming because summer is your only choice or because you love tropical heat, traveling Taiwan in July is surely an experience to remember.
 See here to find out what the best month of the year to visit Taiwan is, according to me 🙂 If it’s your first time coming to Taiwan, you may also want to read my this guide for planning your Taiwan trip.

-2021 Note: Taiwan is not currently open to international tourists.
-I will update this space with all the relevant information if that changes leading up to July 2021.
+Please Note: Taiwan is not currently open to international tourists.
+I will update this space with all the relevant information if that changes leading up to July 2022.

 Taipei Weather in July

 Also read: The Best Time to Go to Taipei

 July is the hottest month of the year in Taipei, with a daytime average high of 34°C (93°F).
 And while 34 is the average, it really doesn’t vary much from that number; it’s pretty much 34 degrees every single day, give or take 1-2 degrees (the highest temperature ever recorded in Taipei was 39.3°C (102.7°F)).
 The last few summers in Taiwan have been some of the hottest on record, like in many other parts of the world, with several days in a row of 35°C or higher temperatures.

 Please keep in mind that the intense humidity characteristic of Taipei means that the temperature generally “feels” 5-10 degrees hotter than the number indicates.
 You can expect a “feels like” in the low- to mid-40s (mid- to high 100s) every day.

 While some people live for this kind of weather, including several of my non-Taiwanese friends in Taipei, I personally hate it and never got used to it in my 10+ years of living in the city.
 Instead of getting more used to it over time, every summer I spent in the city seemed to be harder to bear than the last.